Security Hardening for Kestra – Isolation and Network Controls

 By design, Kestra allows arbitrary HTTP calls and script execution.
-To prevent misuse of link-local metadata services (IMDS), we recommend isolating and blocking access at the network layer:
+To prevent misuse of link-local metadata services (IMDS), isolate and block access at the network layer:

 Host-level isolation

-Running workflows in isolated environments reduces the blast radius of a malicious flow:
+Running workflows in isolated environments reduces the impact of potential malicious flows:

-• Ephemeral compute - use Kestra's native Task Runners to auto-scale ephemeral compute nodes that are destroyed after each run, ensuring no residual state.
+- Ephemeral compute — use Kestra's native Task Runners to auto-scale ephemeral compute nodes, which are destroyed after each run to ensure no residual state.

 Plugin and code validation